AbolfazlGameMaker/GM-DOWNLOADER/README.md

 - Using the software in paid services, platforms, or products
 - Redistributing modified or unmodified versions for commercial purposes
 - Claiming the software or its source code as your own work
+- Removing or changing the software name, author name, or copyright notices

 **Any violation of these terms may result in legal action under international copyright laws.**